Police Interceptors: Interceptor team

 The series features the following police officers from across the UK involved in high-speed car chases following car thieves in stolen vehicles, speeding and drunken drivers.
+For example, in season 12 of Police Interceptors, the Cheshire police force was showcased, with many police officers included (examples of police officers include Sgt Sean Doolan and PC James Hunt).
 They use the latest high-speed police cars to follow and hunt down boy racers presenting a danger to the public.
 The Interceptors also use the latest number-plate reading technology (ANPR) to detect drivers without car insurance, often resulting in an argument with the driver and the disclosure of other crimes.
 The chases are often interspersed with light-hearted incidents involving the team's food breaks, harmless drunks and practical jokes in the incident room.
 The show often identifies officers by humorous nicknames and on-screen graphics feature data on their years in service, likes and dislikes.
 Most incidents are tracked down by uniform officers from the Interceptor team but plain clothes and undercover police have also featured in the series.